Verminfate/Tailscale-remote-access/README.md

 * Open this url in your web browser https://login.tailscale.com/admin/settings/oauth
 * Click **Generate OAuth Client**
 * Give the client Read permissions to everything
-* Copy the Client ID and Client Secret into the Settings window
+* Copy the **Client ID** and **Client Secret** into the Settings window
-* Your Tailnet name will show on the top left of the admin panel (example)
+* Your Tailnet name will show on the top left of the admin panel, for instance my Tailnet name is vcx0.com

   ![image](https://github.com/Verminfate/Tailscale-remote-access/assets/72428571/2169a42d-8d36-4a2c-8351-365b70c8457f)